 Books and Brew Club

 Wish there was a non-socially awkward way to meet other St. Joseph families who are serious about their faith?
-We do too!
-That's why the parish is hosts informal get-togethers for families who are interested in going a little deeper into their faith and connecting with other families who feel the same way.
+We hear you!
+That's why the parish hosts informal get-togethers for families who are interested in going a little deeper into their faith and connecting with other families who feel the same way.
 If this is something you think you would like to try-out, we invite you to join us for our monthly gatherings on the first Sunday of the month following the 9:15 am Mass.
-We are meeting in the newly renovated Education Center and serving coffee, juice, and baked goods.
+We meet in the newly renovated Education Center, and serve coffee and juice with an assortment of baked goods.
 We promise it's safe to come and try.
 If you find it's not for you, there's absolutely no obligation to come back.
+If you enjoy the family get-together and want to keep coming, there are also small groups that meet throughout the month for opportunities to build deeper connections within our community.
+We also have a yearly family retreat.
 Please join our Flocknote group "STJG Family Groups" to connect with us.*

 Small Christian Communities